-These subdivisions MUDs are approved by the Texas Commission of Environmental Quality (TCEQ) and provide sewage, water, drainage and other services to property owners within the district boundaries.
+These subdivisions MUDs are approved by the Texas Commission of Environmental Quality (TCEQ) to provide sewage, water, drainage and other services to property owners within the district boundaries.
 Once a district is formed, a MUD board of directors is then appointed by property owners to oversee the reimbursement of the developer.

 While you may know that the property is in a MUD, it's also important to know which notice to send to the contracting party.
-The notice you use can differ based on where the MUD is located.
-These are the notices you'll need to keep in mind when dealing with MUDs and when you'll need to use them:
+The notice you use can differ based on where the MUD is located within Austin.
+These are the notices you'll need to keep in mind when dealing with MUDs along with when you'll need to use them:

-If the MUD isn't in either of these categories: use notice 49.452(d) of the Water Code
+If the MUD isn't in either of these categories: use notice 49.452(d) of the Water Code.

 To obtain these forms, you can either contact the Municipal Utilities District itself and pay a small administrative fee of $10, or get in touch with the county property records office.
-Both of these offices should be in possession of the appropriate notices you'll need to send buyers. ## What does MUD mean for the property owner?
+Both of these offices should be in possession of the appropriate notices you'll need to send buyers.

-The good news is that as the MUD is built out and the cost is shared by more homeowners, the rates in these types of districts usually decline over time.
-Real estate agents should be communicating rates and fees to buyers.
-MUDs have also evolved over the years and now help to support additional community amenities like parks and recreation facilities, solid waste management, and deed restriction enforcement.
+The good news is that as the MUD is built out the cost is shared by more homeowners, which is why the rates in these types of districts usually decline over time.
+Real estate agents should be communicating rates and fees to buyers before submitting an offer.